sunnivin/good-scientfic-software-for-free-python/README.md

 (pre-commit) sunnivin@NGI-R910LQ9W:~/NGI/pre-commit(main)$ pre-commit run --all-files
 ```

-The set-up in this repositroy has been successfully tested with windows terminal for ubuntu-20.04 and windows power shell 7.
+The set-up in this repositroy has been successfully tested with windows terminal for ubuntu-20.04 and windows powershell 5.2.

 ### Usage on windows:
 On Windws `pipenv shell` could spawn CMD.
 If CMD is not your perferred terminal you can fix this error by setting an environmental variable called `PIPENV_SHELL`